Granny Annexe in the garden – does it need planning permission?

 Paragraph E.4 of Class E indicates that purposes incidental to the enjoyment of the house includes the keeping of poultry, bees, pet animals, birds or other livestock for the domestic needs or personal enjoyment of the occupants of the house.
 But the rules also allow, subject to the conditions and limitations below, a large range of other buildings on land surrounding a house.
 Examples could include common buildings such as garden sheds, other storage buildings, garages, and garden decking as long as they can be properly be described as having a purpose incidental to the enjoyment of the house.
 A purpose incidental to a house would not, however, cover normal residential uses, such as separate self-contained accommodation or the use of an outbuilding for primary living accommodation such as a bedroom, bathroom, or kitchen.

 How to do it legally

-That said there is nothing to stop you from creating say a gym for the use of the residents of the house, then at latter date apply for permission to convert that legal outbuilding into a granny annexe – completely different scenario.
+That said there is nothing to stop you from creating say a gym for the use of the residents of the house, then at a later date apply for permission to convert that legal outbuilding into a granny annexe – completely different scenario.
 A gym might require a small kitchenette for mixing of sports drinks and a shower for refreshing afterwards.
-However I would recommend getting a lawful development certificate once the construction is complete of the gym or similar outbuilding.
+However, I would recommend getting a lawful development certificate once the construction is complete of the gym or similar outbuilding.

 You can also request change of use permission to convert an external garage into living accommodation as a granny annexe.